LandonTrev/VirtualBox-Security-Lab/README.md

 ##  Lab Architecture

-The lab is built around a central **pfSense firewall** that acts as a router, segmenting traffic between multiple virtual networks.
+The lab is built around a central **pfSense firewall** that acts as a router (NAT), segmenting traffic between multiple virtual networks.
 This design mimics a corporate environment, allowing for realistic attack and defense scenarios.
 All components are hosted within **VirtualBox** on a single machine.

 ### Core Component: pfSense Firewall

 The pfSense VM is the heart of the lab.
 It connects to the physical home network via a **Bridged WAN interface** to get internet access and manages all internal lab traffic through several dedicated internal networks.

-* **WAN Interface:** Connects to your home network (`192.168.1.0/24`) for internet access.
+* **WAN Interface:** Connects to home network (`192.168.1.0/24`) for internet access.
-* **LAN Interface:** The primary internal network for attacker machines.
+* **LAN Interface:** The primary internal network for attacker machines (Kali Linux)
 * **ISOLATED, AD_LAB, VULN_EGRESS Interfaces:** Dedicated segments for specific functions, ensuring traffic from one lab segment doesn't spill into another.

 ### Core VM's